 - A. BASIN TANK - 1.
 Size and design of the tank shall be as specified in Section B2.04 and Section C12 herein of these standard specifications. - 2.
-Material for Construction - a) The tank shall be molded of fiberglass reinforced polyester resin or high density polyethylene of a grade selected for environmental stress cracking resistance and shall be with one inlet grommet to accept a pipe. - b) Corrugated sections are to be made of a double wall construction with the internal wall being generally smooth to promote scouring.
+Material for Construction - a) The tank shall be molded of fiberglass reinforced polyester resin or high density polyethylene of a grade selected for environmental stress cracking resistance and shall be with one inlet grommet to accept a pipe. - b) Corrugated sections are to be made of a double wall construction with the internal wall being generally smooth to promote scouring. - c) Corrugations of outside wall are to be of a minimum amplitude of 1 1/2 inches to provide necessary transverse stiffness.

-- c) Corrugations of outside wall are to be of a minimum amplitude of 1 $\frac{1}{2}$ inches to provide necessary transverse stiffness. - d) Any incidental sections of a single wall construction are to be a minimum .250 inch thick. - e) All seams that created during tank construction are to be thermally welded and factory tested for leak tightness. - f) Tank wall and bottom must withstand the pressure exerted by saturated soil loading at maximum burial depth.
-All components must function normally when exposed to maximum external soil and hydrostatic pressure. - g) The accessway shall be an integral extension of the wet well assembly and include a lockable cover assembly providing low profile mounting and watertight capability.
-The accessway shall include a single NEMA 4X electrical quick disconnect for all power and control functions.
-The accessway shall include a vent to prevent sewage gases from accumulating in the tank. - h) The tank and accessway shall have all necessary penetrations molded in and factory sealed.
+- d) Any incidental sections of a single wall construction are to be a minimum .250 inch thick. - e) All seams that created during tank construction are to be thermally welded and factory tested for leak tightness. - f) Tank wall and bottom must withstand the pressure exerted by saturated soil loading at maximum burial depth.
+All components must function normally when exposed to maximum external soil and hydrostatic pressure. - g) The access way shall be an integral extension of the wet well assembly and include a lockable cover assembly providing low profile mounting and watertight capability.
+The access way shall include a single NEMA 4X electrical quick disconnect for all power and control functions.
+The access way shall include a vent to prevent sewage gases from accumulating in the tank. - h) The tank and access way shall have all necessary penetrations molded in and factory sealed.
 All penetrations shall be watertight.
-No field penetrations shall be acceptable. - All discharge piping shall be constructed of 304 series stainless steel and terminate outside of the accessway bulkhead with a stainless steel, 1 1⁄4 inch female NPT fitting.
+No field penetrations shall be acceptable. - i) All discharge piping shall be constructed of 304 series stainless steel and terminate outside of the access way bulkhead with a stainless steel, 1 1⁄4 inch female NPT fitting.
 The discharge piping shall include a stainless steel ball valve rated for 200 psi.
 A factory installed, gravity operated, flapper-type check valve shall be built into the stainless steel discharge piping. - 3.
 Construction - a) Tank Installation Excavate to a depth that the removable cover extends above the finished grade line, the grade should slope away from the unit.
 The diameter of the excavation must be large enough to allow for a concrete anchor.
-The unit shall be placed on a 6 inch deep bed of clean rounded aggregate.
-The aggregate shall be no larger than /4 inch in diameter and no less than 1/8 inch in diameter.
+The unit shall be placed on a 6-inch deep bed of 3/4 inch crushed rock..
 The tank shall be filled with water to the bottom of the inlet while the concrete anchor is poured.
-No concrete shall be poured above the inlet.

-- b) The system shall be connected as per the manufacturers recommendations and the Districts Standard Detail. - 4.
-Testing - a) To demonstrate watertightness, tanks shall be tested twice prior to acceptance.
+No concrete shall be poured above the inlet. - b) The system shall be connected as per the manufacturers recommendations and the Districts Standard Detail 19. - 4.
+Testing a) To demonstrate water tightness, tanks shall be tested twice prior to acceptance.
 Each tank shall be tested at the factory, prior to shipping.
 After 24 hours, the tank shall be refilled and the exfiltration rate shall be determined by measuring the water loss during the next two hours.
 The two-hour loss shall not exceed one gallon.
 After installation is completed, each tank shall be filled with water and retested in the manner previously described.